Table of contents

 8. Manage to retain

-The best managers act as coaches and focus on helping their direct reports reach potential.
+The best managers act as coaches and focus on helping their people reach their full potential.
 They’re optimistic, assertive, recognize employee value, and provide actionable feedback.
-Companies that have made strategic investments in employee development, Gallup finds, see 11% increase in profitability and are twice as likely to retain their employees.

 Managers who recognize employees consistently help improve employee confidence and engagement.

-A culture of recognition matters, and companies that use an employee retention software can train managers to show appreciation frequently and meaningfully.
+A culture of recognition matters and companies that use employee retention software can train managers to show appreciation frequently and meaningfully.

 9. Prevent burnout by focusing on employee wellness